Yamaha Wolverine SxS with Winch

 Inspect and Maintain Your Winch and Accessories

-Get into a habit of thoroughly inspecting your winch and its accessories before using your off-road vehicle.
+Get into a habit of thoroughly inspecting your winch and its winching accessories before using your off-road vehicle.
 You do not want a sticky situation to turn dire, especially being miles away from help with no one to help you.

-Check your winch for signs of wear and tear, such as frayed cables or damaged hooks.
+Check your electric winch for signs of wear and tear, such as frayed cables or damaged hooks.
 Ensure the winch hook is securely attached, and inspect the fairlead for any sharp edges that could damage the winch line.

 Don’t forget to look over your snatch blocks, tree savers and any other winching accessories you may have.
 Listen to the winch motor for any unusual sounds or vibrations, and don’t forget to check the winch’s electrical connections are secure and corrosion-free.